antebrl/travel-link/docs/2-UserResearch.md

 See [here] (./2-UserResearch.md#Partially standardized interviews) for the Partially standardized interview.

 ## Criteria/assumptions of your users
-- contious of budget
+- conscious of budget
 - interested in new locations
 - user may work as a tour guide
 - interested in planning own trips
 - user may be a shy person
-- user maybe wants to travel with people in the same age groupe
+- user wants to travel with people in the same age group
-- travel groupe wants to share pictures of the trip
+- travel group wants to share pictures of the trip
 - tour organizer wants to provide travel details
 - a group of friends want to plan a trip
 - family wants to plan a trip
 - user wants to do a day trip
 - group of friend wants to do a weekend trip
-- family is planning a vacation
+- family is planning their vacation
-- user in interested in cultural trips
+- user is interested in cultural trips
 - user wants to do a relaxing vacation
 - user wants to have as much fun as possible
 - additional users may want to join during the trip